NethServer/docs/administrator-manual/en/mail.rst

 * :guilabel:`Allow To`: any message to the specified recipient is accepted

+* :guilabel:`Block From`: any message from specified sender is blocked

+The *Allow* rules have higher precedence over the *Block* one.
+If any of them matches, the antispam and antivirus checks are skipped, the *Block* rule is not evaluated and the message is accepted immediately.

-It's possible to create an 'Allow' or 'Block' rule even for a complete email domain, not just for a single email address : you just need to specify the desired domain (e.g. : nethserver.org).
+It is possible to create an *Allow* or *Block* rule even for a complete email domain, not just for a single email address: you just need to specify the desired domain (e.g. ``dev.nethserver.org``).

-.. warning:: **Anti-virus checks are disabled** too, in case *whitelist* settings.
+When a second level domain domain name is specified it matches also its subdomains.
+For instance ``nethserver.org`` matches ``nethserver.org`` itself, ``dev.nethserver.org``, ``demo.nethserver.org`` and so on.

 .. _rspamd-web-interface-section: